-If you use music in your business for the benefit of customers, you need permission from the music’s copyright owners.
-It’s the law.
-But don’t worry, to get permission you simply need a licence from PRS for Music* (and in most cases, one from PPL** too).
+If you play music in your business for your staff or customers, by law you need permission from the relevant copyright owners.
+But don’t worry, to get permission you simply need a licence from PRS for Music and in most cases, one from PPL too.

-A number of factors determine how much businesses pay – these include the size of premises, how you want to play music (e.g. background, live or DJ) and whether music is played on hold to callers.
+A number of factors determine how much businesses pay – these include the size of premises, how you want to play music (for example, background, live or DJ) and whether music is played on hold to callers.

 Call 0800 068 4828 to speak to our licensing team for a bespoke quote or to find out more.
 Lines are open 9am to 5pm, Monday to Friday.

 Alternatively, fill in your details here and we’ll contact you.

 PRS for Music licences cover the majority of music originating from the UK and all over the world.
 However, if you play music outside of PRS for Music’s control, you may need an additional licence from the relevant copyright owner(s).
 You will also require a TV licence if you are using a TV in your premises.
 In the unlikely event that all the music you play is out of copyright or is not controlled by PRS for Music, you do not need a PRS for Music licence.

 All music licences are required under the Copyright, Designs and Patents Act 1988.
 It stipulates you must gain the permission of the copyright owner if you play music in public.